1066509/reproducible-research_homework/README.md

 **Question 4:**

-**a)** The x and y coordinates appear to show a position in space.
+**a)** The x and y coordinates show a position in space.
 The colour of the line shows at what point in time the organism/object was in a certain position, and the time frame runs from 0-500.
 Since the colour is a gradient, the line plotted shows movement in a certain direction, following the gradient of the line's colour.
+A darker blue colour represents earlier steps and a lighter blue colour represents later ones.
 The line plotted overall shows the progression of the walk through space.

 In the first graph simulating a random walk, I can observe that, overall, the organism/object moves from the approximate coordinate (0.2, 0.1) to the coordinate (0.2, -3.2) within the 500 time units.
 This means that the organism/object has overall moved down in the space by 3.3 units, but has not moved any direction along the horizontal plane of the graph from where it begun the walk.
 Since the line has been coloured using a gradient, it is hard to say exactly which coordinates are covered in each of the 100 minute intervals shown in the legend, but we are able to get an overall picture of the direction of movement through the whole time frame.